 Mountain Creek Riding Stable is the most enjoyable trail ride in the Pocono Mountains.
 Enjoy a beautiful ride through Mountain Creek and over three miles of wooded trails.
 Safety equipment, pony rides, sleigh and wagon rides also available.

-Where to Unwind: Entertainment
+Where to Unwind in the Poconos: Entertainment

 Mount Airy Casino Resort